DragonMC1904/FixItem/README.md

 # FixItem v1.8.5
-Is a plugin that can help fix items on hand
+Is a plugin that can help fix items on hand.
 As follows:
 /fixitem: Allows players to repair their items on their hand